rchavelas/fidum-stats/README.md

 # Fidum Stats :compass:

 Fidum is a (*full*) online statistical software that tries to simplify and **democratize** simple or complex tools, algorithms and techniques.
-You can try the last version [here](https://fidum.io) which includes some common statistical tools such as:
+You can try the lastest version [here](https://fidum.io) which includes some common statistical tools such as:

 - Descriptive statistics
 - Visualization